-The museum is located in the Golden Triangle Creative District, just south of Denver's Civic Center, in new 38,500-square-foot building, designed by Jim Olson of Seattle-based Olson Kundig.
+The museum is located in the Golden Triangle Creative District, in a new 38,500-square-foot building designed by Jim Olson of Seattle-based Olson Kundig.

 The new location was designed to accommodate Vance Kirkland's three-room studio & art school building.
 Vance Kirkland (1904–1981) was among the most important Colorado and regional painters of the 20th century.
 He painted in the studio for most of his 55-year career.
 Constructed in a distinctive Arts & Crafts style in 1910–1911, it is Denver’s oldest commercial art building, and second-oldest in Colorado, after the 1908 Van Briggle Memorial Pottery building in Colorado Springs.
 In its new setting, the studio building is oriented in the same direction as in its former location at 13th and Pearl.